Paul Baker

 Out of towners may be surprised to learn that Worcester is the second largest city in all of New England, behind only Boston.
 Worcester is centrally located in New England, less than an hour’s drive from Boston and 45 minutes to Providence.
 Four major airports are located about an hour from Worcester, and the city is served by Amtrak train service, Greyhound Bus Lines, and Peter Pan Bus Lines.
 Both train and bus terminals are located in downtown Worcester, a five minute drive from the Holy Cross Campus.

-Fitton Field is located on The College of Holy Cross is located in Southwestern Worcester, at the junctions of Interstate 290 and Route 146.
-Fitton Field is located on the northern edge of campus, directly off of Interstate 290.
+Fitton Field is located on The College of the Holy Cross campus in Southwestern Worcester, at the junctions of Interstate 290 and Route 146.
 Fans using public transportation can catch the 25 bus to city hall or the 42 bus downtown.
 Both bus routes stop at Southbridge Street at the bottom of College Hill adjacent to Fitton Field.
 There is ample free parking near the stadium in a parking garage adjacent to the ballpark.

 Fans will enter the ballpark on the first base side of the field, at the top of the seating bowl.
 Concessions and merchandise stands flank the sides of the entrance, and a building housing the bathrooms is located on the third base side.

 The majority of the seating at Fitton Field is made up of individual seats.
 There are a few sections of metal bleachers with backs down either foul line.
-The concourse is wide enough to handle the average Braveheart crowd with ease.
+The concourse can get a bit crowded with all the tents and tables set up all over the place.
 Fans requiring accessible seating will find Fitton Field easy to navigate.

 Return on Investment 4